 All Pre-Major education courses are calculated in the students’ overall course loads and applicable in determining full-time or part-time status and meeting financial aid standards.
 However, credit hours earned do NOT tabulate toward graduation credits and are considered foundational courses.
 Students earn a grade point average that is based on their overall cumulative level of performance in each course.
 Grade point averages in Pre-Major education courses remain separate from those earned in college level courses.

 PreMajor students typically take 15 credits per semester.
-If there is room in the schedule, a student may take a regular general education course in an area where remediation is not needed.
-This is determined by student placement scores.
+If there is room in the schedule, a student may take an undergraduate level general education course in an area where remediation is not needed.

 Pre-Major/College Preparatory Courses